foxsan48/foxsan48.github.com/en/pages/tut.md

 }); // template part
 ```
 Now if you try to compile this as before we will get an error `warning : unresolved symbol: print_js` which is expected, so let's link the library in with this

+Note: There is a space between `warning` and `:` because I couldn't work out how to escape it on MDWiki.

 ```
 $ em++ -s WASM=1 --js-library lib.js -o test.html main.cpp
 ```